Singapore SSD Calculator 2026: Avoid Up to 16% Stamp Duty | Nexus

 More than 4 years0%

-The 16% Year-1 figure is the headline number that should anchor any short-hold investment thesis.
-On a S$2 million private condo, selling in Month 11 of ownership now costs S$320,000 in SSD alone, before agent commission, lawyer fees, and any mortgage break-cost.
+The 16% Year-1 rate is the number to plan a short hold around.
+On a S$2 million private condo, selling in Month 11 of ownership now costs S$320,000 in SSD alone, and that is before agent commission, lawyer fees, and any mortgage break-cost.

 Pre-Reset Schedule (11 March 2017 to 3 July 2025 Purchases)